jdeon/foundryvtt-particles-fx/README.md

 ### Call by Script

-- To emit spray particles, you need to use a macro to call the method `particlesFx.sprayParticles(prefillMotionTemplateName, prefillColorTemplate, {Advanced options})`
+- To emit spray particles, you need to use a macro to call the method `particlesFx.sprayParticles(prefillMotionTemplateName, prefillColorTemplate, particleShape, {Advanced options})`
-- To emit gravitating particles, you need to use a macro to call the method `particlesFx.gravitateParticles(prefillMotionTemplateName, prefillColorTemplate, {Advanced options})`
+- To emit gravitating particles, you need to use a macro to call the method `particlesFx.gravitateParticles(prefillMotionTemplateName, prefillColorTemplate, particleShape, {Advanced options})`
-- To emit missile particles, you need to use a macro to call the method `particlesFx.missileParticles(prefillMotionTemplateName, prefillColorTemplate, {Advanced options})`.
+- To emit missile particles, you need to use a macro to call the method `particlesFx.missileParticles(prefillMotionTemplateName, prefillColorTemplate, particleShape, {Advanced options})`.
 Advanced options have the same input as Spray particles with a nested object `subParticles` containing another input (spray or gravitating) and type (equals to "Spraying" or "Graviting").
 - Write a message to describe the emitter and a button to stop it `particlesFx.writeMessageForEmissionById(emitterId, isVerbal)`.
 The `isVerbal` parameter also writes advanced input in the message.
 - To stop all emissions, you need to use a macro to call the method `particlesFx.stopAllEmission(instantDelete)`. `instantDelete` is a boolean parameter, if true, it deletes all particles already emitted, false to stop only the emission (living particles are not killed).
 - To stop a specific emission, you need to use a macro to call the method `particlesFx.stopEmissionById(id)`.
 ID is a number or a string: